 Components Required

-- USB cable to connect the Raspberry Pi Pico.
+• USB cable to transfer code to Raspberry Pi Pico.

 To interface TM1637 with a microcontroller, we require only two data pins (CLK and DIO) and two power supply pins (VCC and GND).
-The TM1637 module supports common anode 7-segment displays.
+The TM1637 module features common anode 7-segment displays.

 TM1637 Pinout